 Types of Microgreens to Grow

 Here is a list of some of the most popular microgreens to grow at home, though there are probably even more that I am forgetting!
-Most microgreen seeds are available for purchase in large bulk bags (1 pound of seeds or more).
+We often buy microgreen seeds in large bulk bags (1 pound of seeds or more).
 If you’re just getting started with microgreens, Botanical Interests and High Mowing Seeds both have a great selection of various microgreen seeds in modest size packs – perfect for just a couple trays!

 - Green or red cabbage

 - Mixed microgreen seeds, like this broccoli, radish and alfalfa mix or this delicious mix of collards, kohlrabi, turnips, radish, broccoli